leon-mirai/chatapp/README.md

     public roles: string[] = [], // Role permissions e.g. ['Chatuser', 'GroupAdmin', 'SuperAdmin']
-    public groups: string[] = [], // array of groupIds that the user is a member of public password?: string, // user's password is hidden public valid?: boolean // indicates if user's account is active and used as token ) {}
+    public groups: string[] = [], // array of groupIds that the user is a member of public password?: string, // user's password is hidden public valid?: boolean, // indicates if user's account is active and used as token public profilePic?: string
+  ) {}
 }
 ```